deepennyway/weavers-almanac/src/play-modes/gameface.md

 At the start of each round, participating players select one of their Suit Dice to roll, representing the kinds of approach or skills they will use to gain the upper hand in this round of the contest.
 Any one die can be used for any roll, but each **Suit Die** may only be used once per three-round ritual.

 Before rolling, both players describe the approach their characters are using to claim victory.
-This description should *roughly* correspond to the Suit (pp.2 of the Core Rules [#Lexi: If pages are an appropriate way to express this?]) each die is assigned to.
+This description should *roughly* correspond to your group's shared understanding of the suit each die is assigned to.
 A player whose first round die is assigned to Clubs wouldn’t describe leaping over an obstacle, for instance.

 **However.**